FactomProject/FactomDocs/whitepaper.md

 * A set of public or private events
 * An unforgeable ledger recording and ordering entries
-* Support for unambiguous audits of the ledger, ensuring internal consistency of the ledger
+* Support for unambiguous audits of the ledger, ensuring internal consistency
 * The ability to determine the state(s) of participants based on the ledger

-Factom is designed to both meet and support the implementation of systems that meet these requirements.
+Factom is designed to both meet and support the implementation of systems that have these requirements.

 ------------

 Factom is a method of decentralized structure for collecting and packaging data.
 Bitcoin does this too, but it has a requirement for total consistency over many thousand servers worldwide.
 Distributing the world's records to every Bitcoin server presents a substantial bandwidth challenge.

 At its heart, Factom is a network of federated servers.
 These servers rotate responsibility for different aspects of the system.
 No single server is permanently in control of the system, or part of a system.